Dan Hegarty: Career

 Hegarty was one of a number of RTÉ 2fm's newer recruits who were seized from Phantom FM in 2003 - also snatched were Cormac Battle and Jenny Huston.
 Programme producer John McMahon revealed he had been aware of the presenter for some time before signing him.
 Hegarty was drafted in to replace Jay Ahern, on the Sunday night/Monday morning album show, airing from 12 midnight to 02:00.
 He was later given the same time slot from Tuesday - Thursday before progressing to his current four nights per week show.

 In August 2010 Dan returned to presenting "The Alternative To Sleep" Mondays to Thursdays (11pm to 1am), after briefly presenting "There Is No Alternative" since January.

-Over the years, Dan championed acts such as Buck 65, Super Delta Three aka Ziggi Baker, God Is An Astronaut, And So I Watch You From Afar, and countless others.
+Over the years, Dan championed acts such as Buck 65, Super Delta Three Ziggi Baker, God Is An Astronaut, And So I Watch You From Afar, and countless others.
 In addition to this the show broadcasts weekly live music from acts like The Prodigy, Gogol Bordello, Muse, and Santigold.

-Another aspect of the show is the 2FM Sessions, which have since their inception featured everyone from U2 to Scary Eire, and Power Of Dreams - it gave The Thrills their first radio coverage.
+Another aspect of the show is the 2FM Sessions, which have since their inception featured everyone from U2 to Scary Eire, and Power of Dreams - it gave The Thrills their first radio coverage.

 As well as being a deejay, Dan has also released two books in his career.
 Buried Treasure, Overlooked Forgotten and Uncrowned Albums, features albums from all decades and genres that did not receive the full credit they deserve.
 The books features ebullient descriptions of albums alongside images of album artwork, with comments from the band on the process of creating the album.